Roots to Fruit

 The differences in worship styles and logistical challenges make a shared space impractical.
 A combined space would require significant compromise and large time gaps between services.

 Traditional worship attendance averages 174, while the current sanctuary seats 500+.
-A new 250-seat sanctuary allows for growth without excessive empty space.
+An updated 300 seat sanctuary allows for growth without excessive empty space.

-Due to the lack of an organist and declining interest in organ music, the new sanctuary will not include one.
+Due to the lack of an organist and declining interest in organ music, the updated sanctuary will not include one.
 The church is open to finding a new home for the existing organ.

 No, the project's complexity requires a commercially licensed contractor.